-While the book is interesting, and raises a number of points for consideration, there are times when it becomes overly apocalyptic in tone, and some of the solutions in the book don’t seem overly tenable to me.
-(Although I’m not an economist, so I could be totally off.)
+While the book is interesting and raises a number of points for consideration, there are times when it becomes overly apocalyptic in tone, and some of the solutions in the book don’t seem overly tenable to me.
+(However, I’m not an economist, so I could be totally off.)

 If you’re looking for an interesting and fast-paced read, this is the book for you.

-Rickards takes a look at how we got to where we are today, looking at the global economy, and how the financial system arrived at the 2008 crisis.
-He looks at the China, Europe, and emerging markets as well as the United States.
+Rickards takes a look at how we got to where we are today, examining at the global economy and how the financial system arrived at the 2008 crisis.
+He analyzes China, Europe and emerging markets, as well as the United States.

-Rickards train of thought is interesting, and I like that he dismisses Tea Partiers and Paul Krugman alike.
-He sets himself as a reasonable alternative to both camps, pointing out that it’s not an either-or proposition.
+Rickards’ train of thought is interesting, and I like that he dismisses Tea Partiers and Paul Krugman alike.
+He portrays himself as a reasonable alternative to both camps, pointing out that it’s not an either-or proposition.

-So, here we are, relying heavily on a fiat currency that is only as good as confidence in the dollar remains, and that confidence, Rickards claims, has been undermined by the fact the United States and her people are in debt, and digging deeper — all the while ignoring the realities of a global market and relying too much on past economic models to provide guidance for the future.
+So here we are, relying heavily on a fiat currency that is only as good as confidence in the dollar remains.
+That confidence, Rickards claims, has been undermined by the fact the United States and her people are in debt and digging deeper — all the while ignoring the realities of a global market and relying too much on past economic models to provide guidance for the future.

-Backing it with IMF special drawing rights (and if you don’t know about those, this book is interesting just for a primer in the IMF’s currency) is one solution.
+Backing the dollar with IMF special drawing rights is one solution.
+(And if you don’t know what drawing rights are, you might find this book to be an interesting primer on the IMF’s currency).

-The “money supply” when you start looking at the situation from that standpoint means that it would be difficult to base our currency on gold — unless we are completely rebuilding the financial system following a total breakdown of society.
+When you start looking at the situation from Rickards’ standpoint, the current “money supply” means that it would be difficult to base our currency on gold — unless we are completely rebuilding the financial system following a total breakdown of society.
 Other economists point to the debilitating deflation that would likely result from an attempt to put us on a gold standard.

-Rickards doesn’t claim to know exactly how the end will come, though.
+Rickards doesn’t claim to know exactly how the end will come, however.
 He doesn’t know whether deflation will get us or whether it will be hyper-inflation that ends our current system.
-So he poses an answer to the following question, asked toward the end of his book.
+So he poses an answer to the following question, asked toward the end of his book: